 Sometimes brand new floors aren't in the cards, but making them look brand new is!
 We've marveled at all the painted floor projects that have come through Apartment Therapy's doors over the years.
 Will one inspire you to complete your own painted floor project this weekend?
 Here are some to consider:

 What dramatic DIY project have you tackled in your home that made a huge impact on a space?
 Share your favorite projects to inspire dramatic makeovers in other homes!

-(Image credits: Elle Decor via HGTV; Julia Marcum; Leah Moss; A Beautiful Mess; The Brick House; Isabelle Larue; Nicole Crowder; Sarah Rae Smith; Liana Hayles Newton; Lazy Cozy/Apartment Therapy)
+(Image credits: Elle Interior via HGTV; Julia Marcum; Leah Moss; A Beautiful Mess; The Brick House; Isabelle Larue; Nicole Crowder; Sarah Rae Smith; Liana Hayles Newton; Lazy Cozy/Apartment Therapy)